layoutBox/FlexLayout/docs/benchmark/Benchmark.md

 ##### LayoutKit Benchmark
 FlexLayout and [PinLayout](https://github.com/mirego/PinLayout) performance has been tested using a [fork of LayoutKit](https://github.com/mirego/LayoutKit).
 LayoutKit include an example app with a really nice and simple benchmark.
 It is used to compare LayoutKit with Auto layout, UIStackViews and manual layouting.

-The benchmark has been modified to also include [FlexLayout](https://github.com/lucdion/FlexLayout) and [PinLayout](https://github.com/mirego/LayoutKit/blob/master/LayoutKitSampleApp/Benchmarks/FeedItemPinLayoutView.swift).
+The benchmark has been modified to also include FlexLayout ([source code](https://github.com/mirego/LayoutKit/blob/master/LayoutKitSampleApp/Benchmarks/FeedItemFlexLayoutView.swift)) and PinLayout ([source code](https://github.com/mirego/LayoutKit/blob/master/LayoutKitSampleApp/Benchmarks/FeedItemPinLayoutView.swift)).

 The benchmark include tests for the following layout systems: